mangila/pokedex-java/docs/pokedex-database.md

 The engine uses an LRU cache as a "second-level cache" and persists data to disk.

-All its operations are asynchronous using CompletetableFutures.
+All its operations are asynchronous using—CompletableFutures.

 The file is append-only and the header is locked during write operations.
 After (n) writes, a compact operation is triggered.

 The compact operation will remove the old keys and values from the file.
 That means when a key is updated, it will append a new record to the file.
 So when the compact operation is running, the oldest record will be removed.
+(TODO: implement, tombstone?)

 ### Reader Thread